 To use a studio outside of scheduled programs or reservations, a participant must check out the studio by visiting the front desk and obtaining a card indicating which studio they are using.

-A Facility Supervisor will unlock the studio at the time of check-out.
+A Facility Supervisor or Operations Associate will unlock the studio at the time of check-out.

 iii.
-Studios can only be checked out for up to 1 hours at a time, up to two hours per day.
+Studios can only be checked out for up to 1 hour at a time, up to two hours per day.

 iv.
 Once a student or member is finished using the studio, they must return the card to the front desk.

 v.
-A Facility Supervisor will inspect the room and lock it after use.
+A Facility Supervisor or Operations Associate will inspect the room and lock it after use.

 Classes begin on time.
 Participants arriving more than 5 minutes late may not be permitted.